openstack-archive/fuel-docs/pages/user-guide/custom-attributes.rst

+.. raw:: pdf

+   PageBreak

+.. index:: Passing Custom Attributes From Fuel To Puppet

 Passing Custom Attributes From Fuel To Puppet
 =============================================

+.. contents :local:

-Passing custom attributes can be helpful in cases you have some Puppet manifests which should be run, but are not supported by Fuel itself.
+Passing custom attributes can be helpful in case you have some Puppet manifests which should be run, but are not supported by Fuel itself.

 You can do this at your own risk, and some features might